jlinick/EclipseAutomator/README.md

 ## Determining your Eclipse timings

-In order to determine appropriate contact times, you will need to have a gps device, enter your location coordinates, or [enter the contact times manually](#contact_times-(optional)).
+In order to determine appropriate contact times, you can choose between using a gps device, entering your location coordinates, or [entering the contact times manually](#contact_times-(optional)).
 This process will place the contact times in a jsonfile, and is done through the `determine_times.py` script.

 If you have a gps connected device you can run
 ```
 ./determine_times.py --auto
 ```
-And the script will find your gps device, use that position data to query the US Naval Observatory for contact times, and then fill the jsonfile with those timings.
+And the script will find your gps device, use that position data to query the US Naval Observatory for contact times, then fill the jsonfile with those timings.

 You can also enter the date of a specific eclipse, as in
 ```